lucasmsp/shogun-dashboard/README.md

 SHOGUN is an interactive dashboard for the multidimensional, longitudinal analysis of internet-wide vulnerability data.
 It ingests daily dumps from search engines such as Shodan, enriches them with external vulnerability-intelligence sources (NIST/NVD, FIRST EPSS, CISA KEV), and exposes eight analytical views, from macro-level views (organizations, Autonomous Systems, ports) down to per-asset forensic detail, through a reactive Dash/Flask web interface, with cross-view drill-down navigation between them.
 The architecture is split into Front-end/Back-end/Data-Store: a PySpark pipeline (built on the [TLHOP-Library](https://github.com/lucasmsp/tlhop-library)) periodically transforms raw JSON dumps into versioned, compressed Delta Lake tables, which are served to the web interface, backed by PostgreSQL for user/authentication data.

+**Article Abstract:**

+_The increasing exposure of digital assets on the Internet demands efficient solutions for identifying and continuously monitoring vulnerabilities.
+While search engines like Shodan provide a targeted retrieval of exposure data, longitudinal risk assessment requires extensive data preparation.
+To bridge this gap, we present SHOGUN, an interactive dashboard engineered for the multidimensional analysis of internet-wide vulnerability data.
+Built upon a decoupled architecture, our tool abstracts raw search engine dumps into structured analytical datasets.
+The tool features a reactive web interface that combines geospatial and statistical visualizations with a cross-view drill-down navigation model, allowing security analysts to  transition from macro-level network overviews to granular, asset-level forensic investigations._

 ## Readme Structure